 Check Your Blood Pressure

-When your blood pressure is too high, it could cause arteriosclerosis, which hardens your arteries and slows blood flow.
+When your blood pressure is too high, it can cause arteriosclerosis, which hardens your arteries and slows blood flow.

-You should aim for 120 over 80 or less, but you should check with a physician on what your best numbers should be for your age and health.
+You should aim for a blood pressure of 120 mmHg over 80 mmHg or less, but you should check with a physician on what your best numbers should be for your age and health.
 Check your numbers once a month using a home blood pressure monitor or at your pharmacy’s kiosk.

 Your diet also plays a major role in increasing blood flow and circulation.
 You want to maintain a nutritious, balanced diet that helps stabilize your blood pressure while keeping you at a healthy weight.
 This means increasing your intake of fruits and vegetables.